 The Association aims to create and provide services and activities which its membership shall consider important to fulfilling the experience of being a student attending the University of California, Davis.

-Academic Assistance and Tutoring (AAT), 530-752-2013, provides academic support to undergraduate students enrolled in Biology, Chemistry, Economics, Mathematics, Physics, Statistics, and Writing Across the Disciplines.
-Our instructional professional staff offers classes, workshops, and office hours.
-To support our professional staff and our services, AAT undergraduate tutors provide drop-in tutoring for students enrolled in math and science courses and in writing across the disciplines.
-For complete information, Academic Assistance and Tutoring.
+Academic Assistance & Tutoring Centers (AATC), 530-752-2013, exist to help undergraduate students thrive at UC Davis and beyond.
+We provide an inclusive and interactive environment where students participate in reinforcing and retaining knowledge in multi-disciplinary writing, math and science through co-curricular academic services provided by both professional staff and peer tutors.
+We strive to support students in developing the academic competence and confidence that will empower them to succeed at UC Davis.
+AATC provides academic support to undergraduate students enrolled in Biology, Chemistry, Economics, Mathematics, Physics, Statistics, and Writing Across the Disciplines.
+Our instructional professional staff offer classes, workshops, office hours, individual writing appointments, and a Writing Studio.
+To support our professional staff and our services, AATC hires 300 undergraduate tutors to provide drop-in tutoring for students enrolled in math and science courses and in writing across the disciplines.
+For complete information on our academic support services, see https://tutoring.ucdavis.edu/.

 Gain practical skills that will transfer to the workplace.
 Apply your coursework.
 Launch your career.
-Take advantage of hundreds of internships organized through the Internship and Career Center (ICC) or initiate your own.
-There is literally something for everyone.
-An internship may be full time or part time, credit or non-credit, voluntary or paid, depending on your skills, needs and interests and the availability of openings.
+Take advantage of hundreds of internships organized through the Internship & Career Center (ICC) or initiate your own.
+There is literally something for everyone!
+An internship may be full time or part time, credit or non-credit, voluntary or paid, depending on your skills, needs and interests, as well as the availability of openings.
 Internship experiences must emphasize learning and be supervised by a professional.
+Get your approved internship documented on your UC Davis transcript by completing Transcript Notation (TN).
 Academic credit is awarded for experiences planned and approved in advance by a sponsoring faculty member.

-The Internship and Career Center (ICC) works with undergraduate, masters, and Ph.D students, postdoctoral scholars and recent alumni.
-The ICC can help you identify your abilities and interests and relate them to career options; gain access to practical experience to increase your competitiveness in the job market; and find out how and where to look for employment.
+The Internship & Career Center (ICC) works with undergraduate, masters, and Ph.D students, postdoctoral scholars and recent alumni.
+The ICC can help you identify your abilities and interests and relate them to career options; gain access to practical experience to increase your competitiveness in the job market; and employment.
 Attend ICC workshops on finding an internship or part time job, beginning a job search, developing a resume, networking and preparing for an interview.
+Each academic year, the ICC hosts four to six large internship and career fairs, fiving UC Davis students and alumni the opportunity to connect with employers.

-The Internship and Career Center, located in South Hall, provides comprehensive career services for UC Davis Master's and Ph.D. students, and Postdoctoral scholars (MPP).
-Career advisors can assist you with all aspects of your career search either within or beyond academia, or both.
+The Internship & Career Center (ICC), located in South Hall, provides comprehensive career services for UC Davis Master's and Ph.D. students, and Postdoctoral scholars (MPP).
+Career advisors can assist you with all aspects of your career search whether it be within or beyond academia, or both.
 Our career services include confidential one-to-one advising with individualized review of curriculum vitae (CV), resumes, and cover letters; workshops and panel discussions; recruiting and networking events; and employer information sessions, all specifically designed for advanced degree holders.

 UC Davis Study Abroad, 530-752-5763, is one of the richest educational experiences a student can have.
 When students return from study abroad in places like Italy or Hong Kong, they describe their time abroad as an experience that changed their lives and prepared them to learn, work, and engage in a globally interconnected world.
 UC Davis Study Abroad is home to UC Davis Quarter Abroad, UC Davis Summer Abroad, UC Davis Internships Abroad, UC Davis Seminars Abroad, UC Davis Exchanges, and the University of California Education Abroad Program (UCEAP).
 For complete information, see UC Davis Study Abroad.

-The UC Davis First-Year Seminar Program gives first-year students the opportunity to study with faculty members in small groups, meeting in settings more informal than the ordinary classroom.
-For complete information, see UC Davis First-Year Seminar Program.
+The UC Davis First-Year Seminars Program gives first-year students the opportunity to study with faculty members in small groups, meeting in settings more informal than the ordinary classroom.
+For complete information, see UC Davis First-Year Seminars Program.

-The UC Davis CalTeach/Mathematics and Science Teaching Program (MAST), 530-754-1056, provides students with opportunities to explore careers in mathematics and science education.
-For complete information, see Mathematics and Science Teaching Program (CalTeach/MAST).
+The UC Davis CalTeach/Mathematics & Science Teaching Program (MAST), 530-754-1056, provides students with opportunities to explore careers in mathematics and science education.
+For complete information, see Mathematics & Science Teaching Program (CalTeach/MAST).

-The Undergraduate Research Center, 530-752-3390, serves as central hub to inspire and facilitate UC Davis undergraduates to engage in faculty-sponsored undergraduate research, scholarship, design and creative activities.
+The Undergraduate Research Center, 530-752-3390, serves as the campus hub to inspire and facilitate all UC Davis undergraduates to engage in faculty-sponsored research, scholarship, design and creative activities, and also coordinates various awards, programs and funding opportunities.
 For complete information, see Undergraduate Research Center.

 The Center for Leadership Learning (CLL), 530-752-6908, offers a unique space for undergraduates to engage in the study of leadership through a variety of interactive, experiential learning environments, including quarterly workshops, certificate programs, a speaker series, and annual conference.
 CLL programs are open to the undergraduate community and welcome students from all majors, class levels, and degrees of leadership experience.
 For complete information, see Center for Leadership Learning.